rickaa/rand/rand/content/posts/divide_search_abstract.md

 Yesterday I finished teaching my first Python course.
 Apart from teaching about generators, decorators, coroutines, multiprocessing, pandas, flask, pytest, docker... and a long list of development tools and Python modules, I tried to transmit an important message I believe is a lot more fundamental than knowing all the technicalities, and it is problem solving.

-We, not only as programmers but in life in general, have to solve things constantly, wether it's at work, at home, or with ourselves.
+We, not only as programmers but in life in general, have to solve things constantly, whether it's at work, at home, or with ourselves.
 Facing the problem as such can become daunting and look impossible at first, having techniques to work through them can be an incredibly helpful tool.
 For me that technique can be summarized in three words: Divide.
 Search.
 Abstract.

 To illustrate the method I will use a simple problem: writing a function to generate random email strings.